ona-li-toki-e-jan-Epiphany-tawa-mi/player-sounder/README.md

 - Added ability to play from URLs.
 - Added specific options to mpv to reduce latency, prevent video output, disable user-configuration, and prevent any attempts to output text.
 - Added specific options to mplayer to prevent video outputs and GUI usage, disable user-configuration, and reduce the number of attempts to output text.
+- Added specific options to ffplay to prevent text output.
+- Added specific options to cvlc to reduce text output and prevent video output.
+- Added sepcific options to play and mpg321/mpg123 to prevent text output.

+Note that text isn't going to appear in the console even if these options are disabled; they just don't need to do it in the first place, so I took lengths to disable it.

 ### 1.0.0